empyreanx/godot-state-sync-demo/README.md

+**Note:** This demo has been ported to Godot3.
+The original Godot2 version is located [here](https://github.com/empyreanx/godot-state-sync-demo/tree/godot2) for posterity.

 # State Synchronization Demo

 In light of what I've learned since I made the [snapshot interpolation demo](https://github.com/jrimclean/godot-snapshot-interpolation-demo), I have decided to write a new demo for [Godot](http://www.godotengine.org) illustrating a technique called state synchronization.
 This is now my recommended approach for networked physics using Godot.